-T.Information\Leakage Information Leakage from travel document

-- Adverse action: An attacker may exploit information leaking from the TOE during its usage in order to disclose confidential User Data or/and TSF-data stored on the travel document or/and exchanged between the TOE and the terminal connected.
-The information leakage may be inherent in the normal operation or caused by the attacker. - Threat agent: having high attack potential - Asset: confidentiality of User Data and TSF-data of the travel document
+T.Information Leakage Information Leakage from travel document order to disclose confidential User Data or/and TSF-data stored on the travel document or/and exchanged between the TOE and the terminal connected.
+The information leakage may be inherent in the normal operation or caused by the attacker.